 Married Robert H. Terrell

-Spoke about segregation at the United Women’s Club of Washington, D.C
+Church Terrell spoke about segregation at the United Women’s Club of Washington, D.C.

-Marched in the segregated section of the 1913 Women’s Suffrage Parade
+Church Terrell marched in the Women’s Suffrage Parade

 Elected chairman for the Committee for the Enforcement of D.C.
 Anti-Discrimination Laws